Kentucky & Indiana Motorcycle Accident and Injury Lawyer

 The laws in some states, including Kentucky and Indiana, generally allow such claims by health insurance companies.
 Actually, ERISA law generally tries to claim that it is controlled by Federal Law and preempts state law.

 This area of law, known as “reimbursement or subrogation” is actually quite complicated and is governed by a federal law called ERISA (The Employee Retirement Income Security Act of 1974).
 Your attorney must understand the implications of ERISA on your case.
-In fact, this area is so complicated, I have before utilized experts in the field to handle the ERISA portion of the case on an hourly basis when I have felt that their expertise would allow a greater reduction of the money the health plan was entitled to.
+In fact, this area is so complicated, I have before utilized consultants in the field to handle the ERISA portion of the case on an hourly basis when I have felt that their knowledge would allow a greater reduction of the money the health plan was entitled to.

 Almost every health insurance plan, whether it be private, Medicare, Medicaid or state-funded, has a provision in it that says they have a right to recover the medical bills they pay on your behalf if you recover on your personal injury claim.
 This right, anymore, is not limited to recoveries from third-parties but rather, includes recoveries made through uninsured motorist coverage, underinsured motorist coverage and no-fault benefits.
 Also, most health plans have contract language saying that they don’t owe attorney fees on the amount they recover and that they are a first-priority lien that trumps your rights no matter how badly you are hurt.